microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update-mailboxsettings.md

 When you update the preferred time zone for a user, you can specify it in the Windows or  [Internet Assigned Numbers Authority (IANA) time zone](https://www.iana.org/time-zones) (also known as Olson time zone) format.
 You can also further customize the time zone as shown in [example 2](#request-2) below.

-[Short date format](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortDate) and [Short time formats](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortTime) should be used to update dateFormat, timeFormat settings.
+[Short date](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortDate) and [Short time](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#ShortTime) formats should be used to update dateFormat, timeFormat settings respectively.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).